marcoonroad/Coro-Simple/README.md

 my @lazy-array := from &some-generator;
 ```

-You can build more complex stuff with it too, without evaluate the whole thing at all (because *map* and *grep* are lazy too :) ...):
+You can build more complex things with it too, without evaluate the whole thing at all (because *map* and *grep* are
+lazy too :) ...):

 ```perl6
 my @lazy-array-1 := (from some-constructor($arg1, $arg2, ...)).map: * + 1;

 my @lazy-array-2 := (from (coro { ... })(...)).grep: * %% 2;
 ```